Overspending: Causes

 Some overspending is a form of addictive behaviour due to psychological dependence.
 The sufferers spend in order to relieve other problems in their lives such anxiety or stress.
 Others may overspend to impress their associates, for example, by picking up the bill for a meal at a restaurant.

 There are some who want to impress their neighbors and bring large packets, furniture frequently.

 Credit

 Sources of credit such as credit cards enable overspending by allowing consumers to spend beyond their income.
 Financial counselors advise indebted consumers to avoid buying goods on credit and even to cut up their credit cards.

 Distribution

 An analysis of consumer expenditure showed that 40% of US households overspent in 1990.
 Other things being equal, educated people were more likely to overspend than the less-educated.

-In April 2008, consumer debt in the USA, excluding mortgages, reached the total of $2.56 trillion - over $8,000 per person.
+In April 2008, consumer debt in the USA, excluding mortgages, reached a total of $2.56 trillion—over $8,000 per person.